ademar/MagnifyingGlass/component/Details.md

-`MagnifyingGlass` displays a magnifying glass or loupe.
+`MagnifyingGlass` provides a magnifying glass or loupe effect that enlarges the graphic content under your touch.

 ## iOS Example

+Here is a simple sample of how to enable the magnifying glass effect on a view.

 ```csharp
 using Xamarin.Controls;